i2iSystems/opentgf/README.md

 - Connect to sqliteTgf.db with any database tool you use.
 - TGF_CONFIG, TGF_INPUT, TGF_SESSN and TGF_SESSN_DETL tables available.
-- There are configurations to be used by the tgf application to the TGF_CONFIG table, you can see the explanations in the table columns, You can configure and use it the way you want.
+- There are configurations to be used by the tgf application to the TGF_CONFIG table, you can see the comments in the table columns, You can configure and use it the way you want.
 - In the TGF_INPUT table you need to enter the information that the application will use to create the Avps.
 - The TGF_SESSN and TGF_SESSN_DETL tables are the tables that the application uses to print the statistics after its operation.